 Trondheim’s Nidaros Cathedral is the northernmost medieval cathedral in the world

-Hanseatic houses in Trondheim’s historical district
+Hanseatic houses in Trondheim’s historic district

 The Seven Sisters Waterfall in Geiranger Fjord